 The distillery was founded in 1881 by brothers William, John and Robert Harvey, sons of a well-known whisky family that also owned Dundas Hill and Yoker grain distilleries in Glasgow.
 The distillery was fitted with tall, narrow stills in order to create a light, pure spirit, in stark contrast to the style of whisky being produced elsewhere on the island at that time.

-The brothers had a clear plan in mind from the outset… Using grain whisky from Yoker and Dundas Hill combined with malt from Bruichladdich, they would bottle and market their own blended scotch.
+The brothers had a clear plan in mind from the outset.
+Using grain whisky from Yoker and Dundas Hill combined with malt from Bruichladdich, they would bottle and market their own blended Scotch.
 Completely self-dependent, they would have no need for any dealings with other distillers or blenders.
 At least, that was the plan.

-The nose is Malty and Buttery with Vanilla and Custard Cream Biscuits.
+Smell: Malty and Buttery with Vanilla and Custard Cream Biscuits.
 There’s a little Lemon and an undercurrent of coastal Brine and Seaweed.
 Almost a very faint hint of soft Peat, although it is supposedly unpeated.